 - Prices are not stated on their website.

-Microsoft Defender for Business is one suite of threat protection solutions from Microsoft.
-Although primarily offered to serve organizations using Microsoft products, the solution can extend to third-party software.
+Microsoft Defender for Business is a suite of threat protection solutions from Microsoft.
+Although primarily offered to organizations using Microsoft products, the solution can extend to third-party software.

 Microsoft Defender for Business is designed to protect endpoint devices from advanced threats like ransomware and file-less malware.
 It uses cloud technology to provide security for various operating systems, including Windows, macOS, Linux, Android and iOS.